-Troy Jackson has served as senior pastor of University Christian Church (UCC) in Cincinnati, Ohio for 15 years.
+In addition to his organizing work, Troy formerly served as senior pastor of University Christian Church (UCC) in Cincinnati, Ohio for 19 years.
 UCC is a part of the Christian Community Development Association, a network of churches and organizations working to reshape urban neighborhoods.
 Under Troy’s leadership, UCC established Rohs Street Café, a seven-day-a-week community coffee shop committed to community engagement, the arts, and social justice.

 Troy is a graduate of Princeton Theological Seminary and earned his Doctor of Philosophy degree in U.S. history from the University of Kentucky.
 Troy’s book Becoming King: Martin Luther King, Jr. and the Making of a National Leader (The University Press of Kentucky, 2008) explores the critical role the grassroots Montgomery Movement played in the development of Dr. King.
 His other publications include his work as an editor on The Papers of Martin Luther King, Jr. Volume VI: Advocate of the Social Gospel (September 1948-March 1963) (University of California Press, 2007).
 He is also a regular blogger on the God’s Politics blog.
 Troy lives in Cincinnati with his wife Amanda and their three children Jacob, Emma, and Ellie.

 Engaging the Powers: The Promise of a New Civil Rights Era

 In the past few years, a new era of civil rights organizing has emerged out of the depths of tragedy and despair.
 The list of names of young African Americans who have died at the hand of police, out-of-control vigilantes, and hate-filled white terrorists has fostered profound lament and intense anger.
 The simple phrase, “Black Lives Matter” has galvanized activism, mobilizing, and organizing.